Sustainability | GovernanceResponsible Sourcing of Minerals

 Initiatives

-- Participated in the activities of the Responsible Minerals Trade Working Group’s Education and PR Team.
+• Participated in the activities of the Responsible Minerals Trade Working Group’s Education and PR Team.
 A responsible minerals sourcing survey presentation was held, both in person and online, with the aim of helping representatives of secondary suppliers (and below) to develop awareness of responsible minerals sourcing issues and understand the survey methods used.
-TDK collaborated on the holding of the event, with TDK staff taking part as panelists, and also providing advice in the individual consultation sessions that followed the presentation.
-Presentations of this type are also being implemented online on a regular basis, with TDK staff providing advice in the individual consultation sessions.
+TDK staff gave talks to explain the background to the event, and also took part as panelists.
+In addition, TDK personnel provided advice in the individual consultation sessions that followed the presentation, and collaborated on the organizing of the event.

-- As a leader of the Responsible Minerals Trade Working Group’s Communication Team, TDK has been involved in revising the ESG criteria for refinery auditing in line with the expansion of the scope of subject minerals.
-TDK has offered its views regarding the format for the reporting template, has undertaken follow-up on developments regarding the revision of the IPC-1755 Responsible Sourcing of Minerals Data Exchange Standard, and has undertaken collation of views within JEITA.
-In addition, in line with the above developments, TDK has held seminars, and TDK representatives have served as main speaker at related events.
+• As a leader of the Responsible Minerals Trade Working Group’s Communication Team, TDK has offered its views regarding the format for the reporting template, has undertaken follow-up on developments regarding the revision of the IPC-1755 Responsible Sourcing of Minerals Data Exchange Standard, and has undertaken collation of views within JEITA.
+In addition, in line with the above developments, TDK has organized study sessions aimed at strengthening member companies’ response measures.

-- TDK has held two meetings to exchange views with upstream suppliers.
+• TDK has held meetings to exchange views with upstream suppliers.